Coup de Chance poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Fanny makes the active choice to begin an affair with Alain.
 She crosses the line from innocent reconnection to adultery, entering a new world of passion, risk, and deception., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory turns to danger: Jean becomes suspicious.
+Structural examination shows that this crucial beat False victory turns to danger: Jean becomes suspicious.
 He notices changes in Fanny's behavior and begins investigating.
 The stakes raise dramatically - what was romantic becomes dangerous.
 Jean's controlling nature reveals a darker edge., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Fanny discovers evidence or realizes the truth - Jean murdered Alain.
 The revelation transforms everything: her marriage is not just loveless but lethal.
 She understands she is trapped with a murderer., demonstrating the transformation achieved throughout the journey.